lileiting/Pileup2singledose/README.md

-# PileupToSNP
+# Pileup2singledose
-A procedure to call SNP
+A procedure to call single dose SNP

 Installation
 ------